jessepav/lacygoill-wiki-backup/OOP/glossary.md

 In the  previous set, each item  binds an action  (in italics) to an  object (in bold).

-An analysis turns what the client say they  want, into the tools they need to do what they want.
+An analysis turns what the client say they want, into an informal description of the tools they need to do what they want.

 ## OOD